akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

 ___
 ## 3. Outputs from GiD
 After the completion of modelling in GiD, you can go to *Kratos&rarr;Write calculation files - No run*.
 This will generate the files needed for simulation without running it.
-Among these, the following four are essential for running the simulation with externally (outside of GiD) with python.
+Among these, the following four are essential for running the simulation externally (outside of GiD) with python.

 1. **MainKratos.py** - File from which you run the simulation
 2. **file_name.mdpa** - Contains mesh information of the model